learn-static/writing-with-visualizations/content/instructors/topic-data.md

 When your TSV is formatted, go to [jsLDA](https://mimno.infosci.cornell.edu/jsLDA/){:target="_blank" rel="noopener"} and follow these steps:

 1. Click the "Run a model" button.

 2. On the right side of the webpage, look for the "Use a different collection" box, in grey.

 3. Click the "Browse" button to the right of "Documents."

 4. Upload your prepared TSV.

 5. If using a stopword list,  Click the "Browse" button to the right of "Stoplist," and upload your stopword list.

 6. Click the "Upload" button.

 8. In the top right of the webpage, adjust the amount of topics you'd like to output (default is 25).

 7. In the top left of the webpage, click the "Run 50 iterations" button.
 Topic numbers and words will display on the left side of the window, and previews of the documents with the highest topic weight will display in the middle of the window.
 Click on various topics to see their associated previews.

 8. Click the "Run 50 iterations" button as many times as needed to complete your desired number of iterations.
 Note: see the [_data/topic-data.csv](https://github.com/learn-static/text-analysis/blob/main/_data/topic-data.csv){:target="_blank" rel="noopener"} spreadsheet in the project template's GitHub repository for information on number of topics and iterations used for the demo data.

 9. When ready to download, click the "Downloads" button in the top right of the webpage, then select "Document topics" and "Topic summaries" to export both files.
-"Topic summaries" will become the file you add to your repository's /_data/topics/ folder, while "Document topics" will become the file you add to your repository's /_data/documents/ folder, but first you'll need to make the following edits.
+"Topic summaries" will become the file you add to your repository's `/_data/topics/` folder, while "Document topics" will become the file you add to your repository's `/_data/documents/` folder, but first you'll need to make the following edits.

-10. Rename
-- add fieldname row to the top of documents (id,0,1,2,3,4,5,6,7,8,9)
+10. Edit the first row of the "Topic summaries" file to be `topic,tokencount,words,topicname`.

+11. Add a row to the top of the "Document topics" file, and add to this row the field names `id,0,1,2,3,4,5,6,7,8,9...`, where the numbers correspond to the topic numbers in the "Topic summaries" file.

+12. Rename both files, then deposit the topics file in the project repository's `/_data/topics/` folder, and the documents file in the `/_data/documents/` folder.